LDEV4966/movie-app/README.md

 ## The features :

-* It can shows the movie rank and trailer
+* It can shows the movie information by the order of rank and movie trailer
 * Movie inforamtion is based on 'YTS proxy API'
 * MovieTrailer can show you by youtube